Where’s Wallaby? – 18 Jul – 5 Sep 2025

 18 July – 5 September 2025

-Look out for the trail map coming soon!
+Check out the trail map below!

 With The Nicholson Museum & Gallery in Leek closed for refurbishment, its most curious resident – a wallaby once found roaming the wild moors – has inspired this new outdoor adventure.